z3moo/z3moo.github.io/src/content/blog/byuctf-2025-writeups/index.md

 After logging in, I conducted a thorough reconnaissance of the Windows system by exploring the file system, examining user folders, checking running services, and analyzing active processes to understand the environment.

 To capture all running processes, I executed the following PowerShell command:
-To capture all running processes, I executed the following PowerShell command:
 ```powershell
 Get-Process | Out-File -FilePath processes.txt; notepad processes.txt
 ```